 To earn the master's degree in Technical Communication, your local/Metropolitan State University (MSU) Grade Point Average (GPA) must be at least 3.0.
 Only courses taken at MSU or courses taken through an MSTC advisor-approved off-campus program are used in computing your GPA.
-Courses in which a grade of C, C-, D, F, or NC was earned will not be accepted to meet prerequisites or for credit toward the MSTC degree.
-(The program director may make an exception for an F that results from an Incomplete reverting to an F.) If a learning opportunity is repeated, both the grade and R (Repeat) are recorded on the transcript.
+Courses in which a grade of C-, D, F, or NC was earned will not be accepted to meet prerequisites or for credit toward the MSTC degree.
+If a learning opportunity is repeated, both the grade and R (Repeat) are recorded on the transcript.
 If a learning opportunity is repeated once, only the higher grade is used in computing the GPA.
 If a learning opportunity is repeated more than once, the GPA includes all attempts except the first one.
 No course may be taken more than three times, including the original attempt.